-A student must apply for readmission to the College after a voluntary withdrawal before being withdrawn.
+A student must apply for readmission to the College after a voluntary withdrawal.
 This policy also applies to students who have been on an approved leave of absence that extended beyond the date granted which results in automatic withdrawal.
-The re-admission policy is as follow:
+The readmission policy is as follow: